panoschron97/Crud_Application_Java_MySQL/README.md

 *   **Database Username:**  The MySQL username for accessing the database.
 *   **Database Password:**  The password for the MySQL user.

-## License Information

-This project does not currently have a license specified.
-All rights are reserved by the owner.
-Please contact the owner for licensing information.

 ## Acknowledgments

 *   This project utilizes the MySQL Connector/J library for database connectivity.